WesJD/reddit-twitter-bot/README.md

 #reddit-twitter-bot

 This is a subreddit twitter bot written in [Node](https://nodejs.org).
+It currently mirrors _posts with images_ to a Twitter feed.

 ##How to use
 1. Clone the repository.